rails-decal/sp18-proj1/README.md

 - After you've generated the model, migrate it into the database.
 - Edit your `pokemon.rb` and `trainer.rb` file so that a Pokemon *optionally* belongs to a Trainer and a Trainer can have many Pokemon.
 In order to have the optional of wild, trainerless Pokemon, we will need the line: `belongs_to :trainer, optional: true`.
-- Create a controller for your Pokemon model.
+- Generate a controller for your Pokemon model.
 This should be an empty controller for now, just make the file.
+We've already created a `pokemons.scss` file for you. **DO NOT OVERWRITE THIS** when it asks you for it in the generation prompt.
 - Seed your database with starter Pokemon with the seed file we've provided.
 This can be achieved with the command `rails db:seed`.

 Go to localhost - you should be able to see the home page and sign up now.
 Once you've logged in and go back to the home page, some wild Pokemon should appear with every refresh, however you can't capture them!